Jonathan Jordan: Background

-Prior to running for office, Jordan worked for the John Locke Foundation, a state-based think tank.
+Prior to running for office, Jordan worked for the John Locke Foundation, a state-based conservative think tank.

 North Carolina House of Representatives

 Education funding

 The 2018 budget Jordan voted for raised teacher pay for the fifth time in 5 years.
 Jordan voted for the 2017 budget that added $45 million to the Opportunity Scholarship Program, a program that provides educational improvements to low-income students and their families who are not served well by the public schools.
 He voted for the 2015 budget that provided teachers and all state employees with a one-time bonus of $750.
 In 2015, NC teacher pay was ranked in the bottom 10 in the nation.
 He also voted for the 2013 budget, which did not raise teacher pay, cut education spending, and increased class sizes.
 This bill also included the Opportunity Scholarship Act, which provided money to those students and families whose needs did not fit into the one-size-fits-all government school system.